How Do I Know If My Baby Is Getting Enough Milk?

 How soon should I see signs that my baby is getting enough milk?

 My baby feeds often but still seems hungry.
-Does this mean low milk intake?
+Should I worry?

-Can I tell by diaper color if my baby is getting enough milk?
+Can diaper color tell me if my baby is getting enough milk?

-Diaper color is less helpful than wet diaper counts and growth.
-For color concerns, see Baby Poop Colors Explained: What's Normal and When to Worry.
+Color alone is less helpful than wet diaper counts and growth.
+For color-related concerns, see Baby Poop Colors Explained: What's Normal and When to Worry.

 Does poor weight gain always mean low milk intake?